N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying of contents of a file
+displaying contents of two files